boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 You can copy it to a temp directory e.g. _c:/temp/NuGet.Config_

-After that copy the file from there into WSL
+After that copy the file from there into the virtual machine

             sudo cp /mnt/c/temp/NuGet.Config  /home/{USERNAME}/.nuget/NuGet